 Data plan usage - This is only applicable if you are NOT connected via WiFi.

-Cheap International Calls - One of the biggest benefits over regular cell phone calls is the incredibly cheap international rates that are available by using a mobile Voice over IP app.
+Cheap International Calls - One of the biggest benefits over regular cell phone calls is the incredibly cheap international rates that are available by using a mobile app.

 Free International Calls - Hard to believe but this is actually widely available.
 This typically involves a bit of upfront planning to ensure that the person you are calling is also setup with the same service and has the application running on their phone or computer.
 An example of this is the Skype application.

 Cheap International SMS - More commonly known as texting, it can also be done up to 65% cheaper than regular text methods.
 Services such as Rebtel achieve this by creating a local number as a proxy for you to text to and then this local number forwards the text to the international number that is assigned to this proxy number.
 This saves on the international portion of the text but you are still charged for the local text through your cell phone plan.
 You can also send texts in this way from a PC in addition to your cell phone.

 Virtual Office - This is useful for business people who are on the road a lot as it can effectively give your cell phone a lot of the functionality of your in-office phone and callers will never know that you are out of the office.
 For more information take a look at our article on why mobile apps are essential for your business.

 Home phone service integration - Home phone integration only works if you already have a home phone service powered by the provider that offers the mobile application.
 It basically means that your home phone becomes mobile when you are mobile and you can answer or make calls from your mobile using your home phone number.